-Working in your Hub, you may find yourself exercising leadership, problem solving, and other abilities you didn’t know you had.
+Working in your Hub, you may find yourself exercising leadership, problem-solving, and other abilities you didn’t know you had.

 You and your community will come across a variety of issues.
 Some of these will require outside help, but many may be solved by pooling the skills, resources and connections that your community already has.
 As your community self-organises to respond, you will start to find solutions to these immediate issues.

-But what about longer term challenges?
+But what about longer-term challenges?
 How does your community then continue to work together and support one another through long-term recovery?

-Many communities throughout the world, from Christchurch here in New Zealand, to New Orleans in the United States, to Tohoku in Japan, have gone through disaster.
+Many communities throughout the world, from Christchurch here in New Zealand, to New Orleans in the United States, to Tohoku in Japan, have gone through a disaster.

 Those communities that are active, work together and support one another, can adapt and rebuild stronger than before.
 What can our community do to help each other through the recovery?

 Maintaining your existing relationships and those you have formed during the response is important for the community’s recovery.
-Some people may be evacuated, or may be living temporarily outside the community.
+Some people may be evacuated or may be living temporarily outside the community.

 Strive to help keep everyone connected and informed.
 Setting up phone trees, social media groups and email chains, in addition to meeting in person helps keep people connected so they can take action and support one another.

-The drive to work together is often high at the start of a disaster when priorities are centered on meeting basic common needs.
+The drive to work together is often high at the start of a disaster when priorities are centred on meeting basic common needs.
 Keeping this positive energy alive through the recovery process will take a more concerted effort – sharing stories of the community’s successes and challenges may help do just that.